Got some orange in your wardrobe? You’ll fit right in with the Dutch when they celebrate the ever-lively Koningsdag.

 Attractive areas on King’s Day in The Hague are Lange Voorhout, Frederik Hendrikplein and the free market at Maliefeld, which is just across the street from the main train station.

 Rotterdam’s official King’s Day celebrations happen at various locations across the city.
 You can relax on a terrace at Rotown, dance on Stadhuisplein or visit one of the many flea markets that are located from the Coolsingel to the market on the Binnenrotte.

 King’s Day in Utrecht

-King’s Day in Utrecht (30 minutes from Amsterdam) is serious about the flea market (vrijmarkt), which begins at 18:00 on 26 April and runs for the next 24 hours in Utrecht’s main areas.
+King’s Day in Utrecht is serious about the flea market (vrijmarkt), which usually begins at 18:00 on 26 April and runs for the next 24 hours in Utrecht’s main areas.
 Children’s markets and performances typically happen around Park Lepelenburg and Miffy’s Square (Nijntje Pleintje).

 You’ll also find the typical, (but slightly lesser than neighboring Amsterdam), ‘orange madness’ around Utrecht on King’s Day, with boats on the canals and the city’s squares – particularly around Domplein, Lucasbolwerk, Mariaplaats, Neude and Janskerkhof.

 - Keep your celebrations in line with government regulations surrounding the COVID-19 pandemic.

 - Don’t make the mistake of celebrating it on 30 April – the previous date of Queen’s Day!